Unparticle Casimir effect: Un-Casimir effect

 Finally we find that, for two parallel metallic plates separated by a distance $a$, the total attractive energy reads

-The above result exhibits an additional contribution to the standard electromagnetic Casimir effect (given by twice Eq.~\eqref{masslessCasimir}).
-Eq. (\ref{uncasimirtotal}) allows the definition of the spectral dimension of plates in terms of the Casimir energy as

-where $\cal{E}^C (a)$ and $a$ play the role of the return probability and the diffusion time respectively.
-By using Eq.~(\ref{uncasimirtotal}) one finds
+The above result exhibits an additional contribution to the standard electromagnetic Casimir effect ($-\frac{\pi^2}{720a^3}$ or twice that of the scalar case).
+Eq. (\ref{uncasimirtotal}) gives the definition of the spectral dimension of plates in terms of the Casimir energy as $\mathbb{D}=-\frac{\partial\log\cal{E}^{\mathrm{C}} (a)}{\partial \log a}-1$, where $\cal{E}^{\mathrm{C}} (a)$ and $a$ play the role of the return probability and the diffusion time respectively.
+By using (\ref{uncasimirtotal}) one finds